Mediation is a voluntary process that offers a safe place for people with disagreements to work together to reach resolution.

 While a mediation session takes about 3 hours, the Center for Dialog & Resolution spends many more hours of preparation time for each mediation.
 There are also significant physical space and digital costs for mediation services.

-We do two types of mediation.
+We offer two types of mediation.

 Facilitative mediation is between two parties with or without an attorney present.
 It includes family, community and workplace mediation.